Gr33nDrag0n69/LiskBeta/README.md

 # Disclaimer

-Valid for Lisk Betanet ONLY!
+Valid for Lisk-Core 3 Betanet 5 ONLY!

 **For most questions, take the time to read official Lisk-Core & Lisk-SDK documentation!
 [Links below](#documentation)**